eladnava/pixelmate/README.md

 4. Launch Pixelmate from Applications or the OSX Spotlight.

 5. Explore and manage files on your Pixel's internal SD card like a boss.
+Drag files and folders into Pixelmate to upload them to your device, or right click remote files and folders to download them to your computer.

+> **Pro tip:** You can even use Pixelmate wirelessly, without having to connect your phone via USB cable!
+Check out [this guide](http://codetheory.in/android-debug-bridge-adb-wireless-debugging-over-wi-fi/) for detailed instructions, and check out [this app](https://github.com/eladnava/wifidev-android) to avoid having to connect the phone to run `adb tcpip` before going wireless.

 ## To Do